 Any food given time to ripen or age will only increase in histamine the longer it sits out.
 Keeping an eye on the freshness of food is key if your goal is to defeat histamine intolerance.

 #13.
 Elimination diets can be easier than you think

-If the thought of cutting out 100 foods to go on a low histamine diet scares you, you’re not alone.
+If the thought of cutting out 100 foods to adhere to a low histamine diet scares you, you’re not alone.

-Even the list I cite above seems rather large, doesn’t it?
+Even the list cited above seems rather large, doesn’t it?
 Well, if you want to experiment with food triggers, and go low histamine, start by cutting out the least nutrient dense foods and move on from there.